 In many cases, this procedure is covered by insurance.
 Dr. Calobrace and Dr. Quintero do not participate directly with any insurance company.

 What do I need to do to prepare for my surgery?

-You may be asked to have a mammogram, and you will receive instructions for the days leading up to surgery including suggestions for eating, drinking, smoking, and taking or avoiding certain vitamins and medications.
+You may be asked to have a mammogram, and you will receive instructions for the days leading up to surgery, including suggestions for eating, drinking, smoking, and taking or avoiding certain vitamins and medications.
 Typically, a blood transfusion is not part of a breast reduction procedure, but circumstances may exist where you will be advised to have a unit of blood drawn in advance.
-You'll need to arrange for transportation home after surgery and for in-home care from a responsible adult for a few days.
+You’ll need to arrange for transportation home after surgery and in-home care from a responsible adult for a few days.